High radiation levels at Japanese plant raise new worry

 The reactor, the No. 3 unit, is the only one to use plutonium in its fuel mix which is more toxic than the uranium used in the other reactors.

 The plant's operator, Tokyo Electric Power Co (TEPCO), and the state nuclear safety agency said late on Friday similarly contaminated water had been found at the turbine building of the No. 1 reactor.

 "We do not know the cause," a TEPCO official told a news conference.
-The new find had delayed work again, another official said.
+The new finding had delayed work again, another official said.

-Senior nuclear safety agency official Hidehiko Nishiyama said earlier the high level of radiation meant there was a possibility of damage to the reactor but he later said it could be from venting operations or water leakage from pipes or valves.
+Senior nuclear safety agency official Hidehiko Nishiyama said the high radiation meant there could be damage to the reactor but he later said it could be from venting operations or water leakage from pipes or valves.

-U.N. nuclear watchdog IAEA said a total of 17 workers had received elevated levels of radiation since the operation began.
+Seventeen workers had received elevated levels of radiation since the operation began, the agency said.

-Authorities have been using seawater to cool the rectors but it is corrosive and leaves salt deposits that constrict the amount of water that can cool fuel rods.
+Authorities have been using seawater to cool the reactors but it is corrosive and leaves salt deposits that constrict the amount of water that can cool fuel rods.